 HOW DO I GET STARTED?

 Follow our official facebook page for updates regarding our Fresh Meat program.
 Our fresh meat program is an 8 week program aimed at teaching you the basics and how to play roller derby safely.
-You can message us or email us at firstname.lastname@example.org if you are interested and we’ll give you the information needed and answer any questions you may have.
+You can message us here or reach out on social media if you are interested and we’ll give you the information needed and answer any questions you may have.

 WHAT DO I NEED TO GET STARTED?